Healthy Banana Spinach Muffins

 This post may contain affiliate links.
 Please read our disclosure policy.

 My kids love them because they’re green!
 We even call them “Hulk muffins,” which my son thinks is the coolest things ever.
-Because what kid wouldn’t want to eat a muffin named after a super cool super hero?
+Because what kid wouldn’t want to eat a muffin named after their favorite super hero?

 I love making these for my family because they’re a breakfast I feel great about serving them!
 These Spinach Banana Muffins are gluten-free, refined-sugar free, dairy-free and vegan-friendly!
 They taste like a green smoothie but in muffin form!